mitkof6/musculoskeletal-redundancy/feasible_joint_reaction_loads/python/README.md

 Scripts for performing the extended joint reaction analysis are also provided.
 The script execution must follow the following order:

-1. *perform_opensim_analysis.py* - run inverse kinematics, static optimization
+1. *perform_opensim_analysis.py* - run inverse kinematics, inverse dynamics,
-and joint reaction analysis on the desired dataset.
+static optimization and joint reaction analysis on the desired dataset.

 2. *calculate_feasible_muscle_forces.py* - using the results from the previous
 step calculates the feasible muscle forces that satisfies the action and the